cyb17/Darkly/select-value-without-limit/resources/report.md

 On the survey page, we observed that we could modify the select option’s value to anything.
 The data did not seem to be verified on the server side.
 When we entered a large number, we got the flag.

-## Vulnerability Identified

-User input was not correctly verified at the server side.
+## How to exploit the breach ?

+When a select input is not strictly validated server‑side, attackers can tamper with its value to bypass business logic or access controls by submitting values not intended by the application.

 ## How to avoid the breach ?

-- Never trust user input.
+- Validate user input.
+- Reject any unknown and unexpected values.